-Mary joined Arts & Business as National Director NI in 2008.
-In 2011 when A&B NI set up as an independent company she became CEO.
+Mary Nagele is CEO of Arts & Business NI.
 Previously she was Head of Marketing & Development at the Ulster Orchestra, Lyric Theatre and the Grand Opera House in Belfast.
 She also worked in a trade marketing role in the private sector for Bass Brewers Belfast and spent some time marketing leisure services in Manchester.
-Mary is a member of the advisory committee for Creative & Cultural Skills NI
+Mary is the Northern Ireland representative on the board of Creative & Cultural Skills.

 Sarah Mackey, Executive & Business Support – Sarah joined Arts & Business NI in 2014.
 Sarah has extensive experience in business operations, account management and executive support having worked for 17 years for a bank and for 10 years in a commercial office supplies company where she was Operations Manager.
 She provides support on business development and business member services and executive support to the CEO.